yuanxizhang/books2read/README.md

 # Read Two Books a Week
 ## One Fiction, One Non-fiction
-### Tell us your areas of interest, we will recommend 2 books for you to read each week!
+### Tell us your areas of interest, we will recommend two books for you to read each week!